-Parameter Active system Passive system 1 Possible systems Optical path: • DOAS (differential optical absorption spectroscopy) Continuous point: • TEOM (tapered element oscillating microbalance) • Beta-attenuation mass monitor • High volume samplers • Chemiluminescence Bags/canisters Passive diffusion tubes Filter papers Pollution species to be measured Usually multiple species can be measured in one station (e.g. NO 2 , O 3 , PM 10) by using several analysers in one location.
-Usually only one pollutant can be measured; some pollutants cannot be measured at all (reactivity).
+Parameter Active system Passive system 1 Possible systems Optical path: • DOAS (differential optical absorption spectroscopy) Continuous point: • TEOM (tapered element oscillating microbalance) • Beta-attenuation mass monitor • High-volume samplers • Chemiluminescence Bags/canisters Passive diffusion tubes Filter papers Pollution species to be measured Usually, multiple species can be measured in one station (e.g. NO 2 , O 3 , PM 10) by using several analysers in one location.
+Usually only one pollutant can be measured.
+Some pollutants cannot be measured at all (reactivity).
 Analysis Air samples are usually analysed directly in the station and when sampled.
 Samples are usually analysed remotely in a laboratory and after collection.

-Depending on the equipment, the measurement intervals can be short, e.g. samples can be analysed every few seconds or minutes.
-Intervals are usually long (e.g. two- week intervals) or only one-time measurements.
-The accuracy of the data obtained is usually fairly high, provided there is proper installation and maintenance of the systems.
+Measurement intervals Depending on the equipment, the measurement intervals can be short; for example, samples can be analysed every few seconds or minutes.
+Intervals are usually long (e.g. two-week intervals) or only one-time measurements.
+Data accuracy The accuracy of the data obtained is usually fairly high, provided there is proper installation and maintenance of the systems.
 The accuracy of the measured data is fair.
 However, for trend or comparison analysis with a larger number of sites, the accuracy may be sufficient.
-The measurement site requires an unobstructed location (with regard to air flow), a sheltered room for the equipment and analysers and access to electrical power.
+Site requirements The measurement site requires an unobstructed location (with regard to air flow), a sheltered room for the equipment and analysers and access to electrical power.
 Depending on the system, communication lines for remote operations are also needed.
 Some access restrictions should apply.
 Such a system can also be mobile for measurement campaigns.
 The measurement site requires an unobstructed location (with regard to air flow).
-Only a limited infrastructure is required to install the measurement system (no shelter, no power).
-An increased level of maintenance on electrical/electronic and precision parts is required to obtain and maintain a reliable level of operability.
+Only limited infrastructure is required to install the measurement system (no shelter, no power).
+Maintenance An increased level of maintenance on electrical/electronic and precision parts is required to obtain and maintain a reliable level of operability.
 This may include regular calibration or exchange of critical parts.
 Maintenance efforts are usually low because no, or only limited, electrical/electronic or high-precision parts are involved.
-Medium to high (investments) and medium (maintenance).
-Low (investments and maintenance). measurement intervals can be short, e.g. samples can be analysed every few seconds or minutes.
-The accuracy of the data obtained is usually fairly high, provided there is proper installation and maintenance of the systems.
-The measurement site requires an unobstructed location (with regard to air flow), a sheltered room for the equipment and analysers and access to electrical power.
-Depending on the system, communication lines for remote operations are also needed.
-Some access restrictions should apply.
-Such a system can also be mobile for measurement campaigns.
-An increased level of maintenance on electrical/electronic and precision parts is required to obtain and maintain a reliable level of operability.
-This may include regular calibration or exchange of critical parts.
-Medium to high (investments) and
+Cost Medium to high (investments) and medium (maintenance).
+Low (investments and maintenance).